Joan Didion: The Year of Magical Thinking

 In 2003, Didion's daughter Quintana Roo Dunne developed pneumonia that progressed to septic shock and she was comatose in an intensive-care unit when Didion's husband suddenly died of a heart attack on December 30.
 Didion delayed his funeral arrangements for approximately three months until Quintana was well enough to attend.
+While in Los Angeles after the funeral, Quintana fell at the airport, hit her head on the pavement, and required brain surgery for hematoma.

-On October 4, 2004, Didion began writing The Year of Magical Thinking, a narrative of her response to the death of her husband and the severe illness of their daughter.
-She finished the manuscript 88 days later on New Year's Eve.
-Written at the age of 70, this was her first nonfiction book that was not a collection of magazine assignments.
-She said that she found the subsequent book-tour process very therapeutic during her period of mourning.
-Documenting the grief she experienced after the sudden death of her husband, the book was called a "masterpiece of two genres: memoir and investigative journalism" and won several awards.
+On October 4, 2004, at the age of 70, Didion began writing The Year of Magical Thinking, documenting her response to the death of her husband and the severe illness of their daughter.
+She finished the manuscript on the following New Year's Eve.
+This was her first nonfiction book that was not a collection of magazine assignments.

-Visiting Los Angeles after her father's funeral, Quintana fell at the airport, hit her head on the pavement and required brain surgery for hematoma.
-After progressing toward recovery in 2004, Quintana died of acute pancreatitis on August 26, 2005, aged 39, during Didion's New York promotion for The Year of Magical Thinking.
-Didion wrote about Quintana's death in the 2011 book Blue Nights.
+After progressing toward recovery in 2004, Quintana died of acute pancreatitis on August 26, 2005, at age 39, during Didion's New York promotion for The Year of Magical Thinking.
+Didion said that she found the book-tour process therapeutic during her period of mourning.
+The book was called a "masterpiece of two genres: memoir and investigative journalism" and won several awards.
+Didion wrote about Quintana's death in her 2011 book, Blue Nights.

 2000s

 Didion was living in an apartment on East 71st Street in Manhattan in 2005.
 Everyman's Library published We Tell Ourselves Stories in Order to Live, a 2006 compendium of much of Didion's writing, including the full content of her first seven published nonfiction books (Slouching Towards Bethlehem, The White Album, Salvador, Miami, After Henry, Political Fictions, and Where I Was From), with an introduction by her contemporary, the critic John Leonard.

-Didion began working with English playwright and director Sir David Hare on a one-woman stage adaptation of The Year of Magical Thinking in 2007.
+Didion began working with English playwright and director David Hare on a one-woman stage adaptation of The Year of Magical Thinking in 2007.
 Produced by Scott Rudin, the Broadway play featured Vanessa Redgrave.
-Although Didion was hesitant to write for the theater, eventually she found the genre that was new to her, quite exciting.
+Although Didion was hesitant to write for the theater, she eventually found the genre, which was new to her, exciting.

-Didion wrote early drafts of the screenplay for an untitled HBO biopic directed by Robert Benton on Katharine Graham,The Washington Post publisher.
-Sources say it may trace the paper's reporting on the Watergate scandal that led to the resignation of President Richard Nixon.
+Didion wrote early drafts of the screenplay for an untitled HBO biopic directed by Robert Benton on Katharine Graham.
+Sources say it may trace the paper's reporting on the Watergate scandal.

 Later works

-Knopf published Blue Nights in 2011.
-It is a memoir about aging that also focused on Didion's relationship with her late daughter.
+In 2011, Knopf published Blue Nights, a memoir about aging that also focused on Didion's relationship with her late daughter.
 More generally, the book deals with the anxieties Didion experienced about adopting and raising a child, as well as the aging process.